halbert-anderson/recipe-crud-app-assessment/README.md

 This project is a simple recipe-tracking app that allows users to add, view, and delete recipes.
 It is built using React and styled according to the provided mockup.
 The app manages the state for the list of recipes and uses various React components to organize the structure and functionality.

-## Features

-- **Create a Recipe**: Users can create a new recipe by filling out a form that includes fields for the recipe name, cuisine, photo URL, ingredients, and preparation instructions.
-- **Read Recipes**: The app displays a list of all the recipes, showing the name, cuisine, photo, ingredients, and preparation instructions in a table format.
-- **Delete a Recipe**: Users can delete a recipe by clicking the "Delete" button associated with each recipe entry.
-- **Styling**: The app is styled based on the mockup requirements and includes features such as zebra-striped rows, column width adjustments, and scrollbar behavior for lengthy content.

 ## Technologies Used

 - **React**: JavaScript library used to build the user interfaces, efficient component-based architecture and state management.